SlackinJack/localai-chat/README.md

 *Please Note:*

-This was created explicitly for specific personal tasks that I myself am too lazy to do.
+This was created for specific personal tasks.

-As such, it should only be treated as a patch-job/passion project.

 (For now) it will only be updated according to my needs, and adjusted to the environment I am using this in.